davide-talesco/uboss/README.md

 This module provides a light and non opinionated framework to authorize method execution.
 The basic idea is that you have a method that you want to expose behind authorization and some ACL that you want to configure on the method.

+It also gives you the options to run a middleware functions pipeline
 # USAGE

-First you initialize an UBOSS instance, then you load the ACL and the methods.
+First you initialize an UBOSS instance, then you load the ACL the methods and optionally some roles.

 You run the `ready` method to validate every method has at least one ACL bound to it.